McKinney Falls State Park Review & Rating

 McKinney Falls State Park Overview:

 McKinney Falls is about 13 miles from downtown Austin, but once you're in the park you would never know you are so close to suburbia.
-This is a very nice park with sites that are spacious and set in the trees.
-The Park is very clean, pretty, well maintained, and offers a lot to do within the Park and in nearby Austin
+This is a very nice park with sites that are spacious and set under the trees.

 Amenities and Fun Things To Do:

 McKinney Falls State Park has 81 sites with water and electricity, 8 walk-in sites with water only, and 6 screened shelters.
 The campsites are in five different loops and all of the sites have a parking pad, 20 and 30 amp service (11 sites also have 50 AMP service), water, a picnic table, lantern pole, and fire pit.
 A lot of sites also have a tent pad.
 The vast majority of the sites are back-in but there are several pull through sites for bigger rigs.
 Most of the sites are level, heavily treed, and very spacious.
 The roads are paved as are the parking pads.